-You can download a sample paper and find more information about each part of the test on the Cambridge English Language Assessment website.
+You can download a sample paper here, and our website has more information about each part of the test.
 If you are taking a computer-based exam, you can try a computer-based practice test here.

 2. How important are practice tests?